-Here you’ll find information about my writing, teaching and reviewing.
-I hope the interrelated subjects on these pages will resonate with you: they range from literature, history and creative writing, to why and how different arts engage with each other.
-Why my passion – why yours, no doubt – for the arts and humanities?
-Because they nourish us as individuals and societies: their economic impact may defy easy measurement, but that on everyone’s well-being and happiness is immense.
+Here you’ll find information about my writing, teaching, literary and opera reviewing and festival curation.
+I hope the interrelated subjects on these pages will resonate with you: they range from literature, music, history and creative writing, to why and how different arts engage with each other.
+Why my engagement with the arts and humanities?
+Because their economic impact on our societies may defy easy measurement, but that on everyone’s well-being is immense.

 Why do I write?
 To make sense of the world and to make a – certainly infinitesimal – difference.
-Every life has its share of joys and sorrows, though their form and timing will vary, resulting in their paradoxical universality and uniqueness.
 Novels are not ‘useful’ in the way of how-to guides, any more than myth and fairy tale, music or painting are.
-I dare not provide answers, but merely an individual vision of reality’s complexities.
-In one of his unsurpassed Six Memos for the Next Millennium, Italo Calvino describes how Perseus avoids being turned to stone, by capturing Medusa’s image indirectly through a mirror.
-I hope my writing and that of other authors will offer readers thought-provoking perspectives to combine with their own for a fresh and revealing field of vision.
+I dare not provide answers but merely an individual vision of reality’s complexities.
+Hopefully, a reader or two will find it has added something to their perspective, as other authors’ work has done for me.

 Photo of Luigi Mayer’s View of the Harbour of Brindisi by Valeria Vescina.
 Copyright, all rights reserved.

 Image of The Appian Way and the later Via Appia Traiana by NASA.
 Reproduced under Public Domain license.